lisapearl/pronoun-interpretation/README.md

     pronoun interpretation behavior in experiments with children and adults.

-### Updated by Lisa Pearl, June 2021 ###
+### Updated by Lisa Pearl, December 2025 ###

 *If using this code, please cite the following paper:*

 Pearl, Lisa & Forsythe, Hannah.
-2021.
+2025.
 Manuscript.
-Inaccurate representations, inaccurate deployment, or both?
+Learning to be inaccurate like an adult:
 Using computational cognitive modeling to investigate the development of pronoun interpretation in Spanish.
 University of California, Irvine.